Enrique Ernesto Shaw

 Enrique Ernesto Shaw (26 February 1921 – 27 August 1962) was an Argentine Roman Catholic businessman.
 He was born in France and later emigrated to Argentina where he served in the marines.
-He promoted and encouraged business growth in accordance with the social doctrine of the faith and he founded the Christian Association of Business Executives.
+He promoted and encouraged business growth in accordance with the Catholic Church's social doctrine of the faith and he founded the Christian Association of Business Executives.
 He was also a prolific writer and published a range of books.

 His cause of sainthood commenced in 2001 and he has been accorded the title Servant of God to recognize the commencement of the process.